petecarapetyan/webappwriter/docs/fins/bestie/index.md

 As a result of all these high velocity trivial commits, I end up with a hyperactive git log where all the commits are labeled `WIP` but since most were so trivial, I never seem to care.
 I still do the occassional rollback, but I'll just use dates and fast experiments rather than try to nail it on the first attempt.

-## Top n 11ty and rocket features
+## Top n 11ty features

 As referenced above, I don't RTFM until all else fails.
-So if things fail for you on more complex theme personalizations, here's what you might have to RTFM first.
+Just in case I'm not the only one, here's what you might have to RTFM first.

+FIXME - what should this 11ty list look like?

 - Data cascade
-- Menu
+- Navigation
 - How 11ty walks the directory

 There are, of course, other things such as the Markdown plugin that you also might want to read about, but I didn't find them very likely to get in my way during the process of customization or personalization.

-right about here is where i could insert a reference for a 10 minute video on standard customization workflow
+FIXME - right about here is where i could insert a reference for a 5 minute video on standard customization workflow

+## Rocket features you may need to RTFM

+[this doc here](/fins/rocket/anatomyOf/) but FIXME a more nuanced RTFM oriented explainer here might be in order?